Updated: 11/13/19 | November 13th, 2019

 Time.
 There just never seems to be enough of it.
-I mean, it’s already October.
-Didn’t we just celebrate the start of 2012?
-I feel like I was just ringing in the new year in Thailand weeks ago!
+I mean, it’s already November.
+Didn’t we just celebrate the start of 2019?
+I feel like I was just ringing in the new year.
 Time moves too fast (and every year it seems to just move faster)!

 But even if they don’t want to be nomadic, most people I know with office jobs want to travel more than they do.
 They just think they don’t have the time to do so.

 They are wrong.

 Let’s say you work 50 weeks a year and get two weeks of vacation.
 (Not American?
 Then you probably get a lot more and that’s wonderful.)
 Counting your vacation time and every weekend brings the total number of days per year you can travel to 110 (104 weekend days plus the 10 days in your two-week vacation).
 That’s a lot of time to travel.
 Throw in three-day weekends and holidays, and we can add even more days to our total.
 It may not be all continuous, but you can do a lot with that much time.

 Let’s think about that for a second: 110+ days of free time per year.
 That’s close to four months of potential travel time per year!
 Four months!
 The world is your oyster with that much time.